snake-py/learn-ml-ai/classification/logisitc-regression/notes.md

 ## Sigmoid Function

 The sigmoid function maps the log-odds to a range of 0 to 1.
+Providing the probability of a sample belonging to a class A or B.
 <img src="./sigmoid-eq.png">